osbuild/osbuild.github.io/docs/on-premises/02-commandline/building-ostree-images.md

 EXPOSE 80
 CMD ["/usr/sbin/httpd", "-D", "FOREGROUND"]
 ```

+Remember that `ADD *.tar` will unpack the tarball file and that this tarball contains a `/repo/` containing the commit data.
+This explains why the `ostreesetup` command in the above kickstart can grab it from an URL ending in `/repo/`.

 Make sure you have everything in the build directory (keep in mind that the UUID is random, so it will be different in your case):